 Mike Pinder and Denny Laine could be considered the "Lennon and McCartney" of the group by this time with all the original titles composed by them.
 Clint Warwick left the Moodies halfway through the Denny Cordell sessions and so we now (thanks to Mark Powell's research) have proof the revised line-up recorded together with Rod Clark on bass guitar and vocal.
 These sessions took place in London at Advision Studio and the Decca Studios in West Hampstead.

-Another great unreleased Pinder/Laine recording is titled 'Jago & Jilly' which is based around a waltz tempo - seemingly popular with the group at the time.
+Another great unreleased Pinder/Laine recording from the summer 1966 sessions is titled 'Jago & Jilly' which is based around a waltz tempo - seemingly popular with the group at the time.
 Lyrically, it's a love song sung by Denny who does a fine job on the vocal as well as supplying intricate guitar work.

 Also previously-unreleased and issued here for the first time is a fantastic driving Pinder/Laine track prophetically titled 'Were Broken'.
 This one is distinctive for its distorted 'fuzz' guitar sound similar to what The Spencer Davis Group used for 'Keep On Running' issued the previous year.
-The inventive drumming played by Graeme Edge sounds superior on these newly-mixed recordings when compared to contemporary releases that had them often 'buried' in the mix.
+The inventive drumming played by Graeme Edge sounds superior on these newly-mixed recordings when compared to contemporary releases that often had them "buried" towards the back of the mix.